alan-turing-institute/ReproducibleResearchResources/call-for-champions.md

 any effort to tidy up or improve the code, as we expect to do this work as part of the programme.

-We strongly suggest getting in touch with the team to have an informal discussion about your publication, methods, data and code before you make you application.
+We strongly suggest getting in touch with the team to have an informal discussion about your publication, methods, data and code before you make your application.
 You can do this via the
-[#reproducible-research Slack channel](https://alan-turing-institute.slack.com/messages/C6XEYUQPR) or by emailing [Kirstie Whitaker](mailto:kirstiej@turing.ac.uk) or [Martin O'Reilly](mailto:moreilly@turing.ac.uk).
+[#reproducible-research Slack channel](https://alan-turing-institute.slack.com/messages/C6XEYUQPR) or by emailing [Kirstie Whitaker](mailto:kwhitaker@turing.ac.uk) or [Martin O'Reilly](mailto:moreilly@turing.ac.uk).